Cat Daddy: Reception

 Billboard described the song as a "low-slung".
 MostlyJunkFood.com described the song and video as "another one of those weak on lyrical content, but making up for it with a bangin beat and some standard Chris Breezy dancin’ abouts".
 In January 2011, the song was recognized by MTV Jams as the "Jam Of The Week".
 Although the song only spent one week on the Billboard Hot 100, peaking at number 97 on June 18, 2011, it spent fourteen weeks on the Hot R&B/Hip-Hop Songs chart peaking at 77 on July 16, 2011, and was listed on the Top Heatseekers list for eleven weeks, peaking at number 12 on June 18, 2011.

 Production background

 The original video was directed by Alex Nazari.
 TheFUNKtion vs theKICKback mixtape that included "Cat Daddy" was produced by JHawk.

 Kate Upton videos

 Kate Upton, who in February 2012 was the cover model for the Sports Illustrated Swimsuit Issue, recorded a video of the Dougie that went viral and garnered over 5 million hits in April 2011.
 She announced her intention to release a video performance of the Cat Daddy when she served as grand marshal for the 2012 Daytona 500.
-The video of Upton dancing on a break between photo shots was posted online on April 30.
+The video of Upton dancing on a break between photo shots was posted online on April 30 by photographer Terry Richardson, without Upton's consent.